Rafa Salazar

-Rafael Cardona Salazar (d.
-December 4, 1987), also known as Rafa Salazar, was a Colombian drug dealer who shipped cocaine into the United States through Miami, Florida, from 1978 to 1987.
+Rafael Cardona Salazar (early 1950s–December 4, 1987), also known as Rafa Salazar, was a Colombian drug dealer who shipped cocaine into the United States through Miami from 1978 to 1987.
 Miami police claimed in 1987 that he was responsible for 80% of the cocaine being shipped into the country.
 Salazar first worked with the Colombian Medellín Cartel, allegedly heading their operations in the U.S., and then at some point switched allegiance to the Colombian Cali Cartel.
 In 1986, Salazar was indicted by a U.S. federal grand jury for conspiracy resulting in the murder of Barry Seal—a former Medellín dealer turned informant to U.S. law enforcement—earlier that year.
 Salazar was murdered by unidentified gunmen in Medellín in 1987, which escalated a war between the Medellín and Cali cartels.

+Childhood

+Salazar was born in Barrio Belén, Medellín, Colombia, sometime during the early 1950s.
+His mother was Soledad Cardona and his father was Rafael Antonio Cardona.
+During a trip with Salazar through his hometown, partner and fellow cocaine trafficker Max Mermelstein noted that Salazar was raised in extreme poverty, and, after becoming rich as a result of the cocaine trade, he was later worshipped as a "god" in Belén for being able to rise out of it.

+Personal life

+Salazar was married to Odila, with whom he had two children; daughter Carolina, and son Rafael, Jr. He also had many mistresses while married, including Maria Monzano (a Cali cocaine queen), Stela Henao, and Marta Ochoa Saldarriaga (first cousin to the Ochoa brothers Jorge Ochoa, Fabio Ochoa, and Juan David Ochoa).
+Saldarriaga was not the same person as Martha Nieves Ochoa Vásquez, sister of the Ochoa brothers who was kidnapped on March 13, 1981, by M-19.
+Salazar was known to be physically abusive to Odila, but he considered Saldarriaga to be his true love.

+Salazar was known to be high via freebasing much of the time on "bazookas", from a mixture of cocaine paste and tobacco.

+Salazar's birth date appears to be unclear; Mermelstein wrote that as of February 9, 1984, he was 34 years of age.
+This date was important because this was when Salazar was invited to sit on the cartel council.